23197681-5/powerbuilder-front-box/README.md

 );
 ```
 ##Config your db2 acess
-in the root folder change the file "properties" with your username and your password
+in the root folder change the file "properties" and put inside that your username and your password

 ##Login
 In the login use